Why provide accessibility?

 20% of those older than 15 years old have some kind of disability per a U.S. Census Brief.
 Pedestrian facilities may be a primary means of transportation and barriers such as steep slopes, and curbs may keep some from getting where they need to go.
 Accessibility features can be a benefit to all.
 Without these accessibility features the consequences are possible violations of Federal civil rights.
 This video reviews curb ramp basics and discusses ADA, DOT and FHA scoping requirements.

-- Career spanning nearly 30 years
+- Career spanning over 30 years

 - Recognized nationwide for his expertise in accessibility laws, codes, and standards